optimumpr/OptogramAndroid/README.md

 ## Optogram Features:

 - Option to disable ads in channels
+- Option to remove your own number from profile and visilibty to others
 - Option to hide OEM device model in Settings/Devices
 - Disable Host resolve to Google
 - Replace Google dns with Adguard